LogtalkDotOrg/logtalk3/scripts/docker/NOTES.md

 This directory contains files and resources required to run Logtalk in a Docker container.
-It also contains the read-me files that are displayed at Docker Hub.
-The files are organized in directories per supported backend Prolog compiler.
-Note that we are currently limited to Prolog systems with available Docker containers.
+It also contains the readme files that are displayed at Docker Hub.
 Each one of these directories includes the following files:

 - `Dockerfile`
-	the docker file configuring Logtalk with a specific Prolog engine
+	the docker file configuring Logtalk with a specific Prolog backend or a selection of the supported backends

 - `README.md`
 	the `README.md` file automatically used as the project description when creating an automated build at Docker Hub

-The stable and nightly Docker images are available for downloading at the Docker Hub website:
+The Docker images are available for downloading at the Docker Hub website:

 	https://hub.docker.com/u/logtalk/